rob-derosa/CustomVisionHack/guide/backend_guide.md

 1. Back in Visual Studio, right-click on the project's __Dependencies__ node and choose __Manage Nuget Packages...__
 1. Click on the __Browse__ tab and search for __DocumentDB__
 1. Select the __Microsoft.Azure.DocumentDB.Core__ and ensure version 1.7.1 is selected and click __Install__
-1. Add the MyCommonLibrary project to your solution
+1. Add the `MyCommonLibrary` project to your solution - this project contains model classes that we will share between our front and back ends
    1. Right-click on the solution and select Add > Existing Project... and navigate to the parent folder and select MyCommonLibrary.csproj
-1. Add a reference to the MyCommonLibrary project to your Function App project
+1. Add a reference to the `MyCommonLibrary` project to your Function App project
    - __Note:__ This is a .NET Standard library that contains classes/models shared between the front and back ends
    1. Right click on the Dependencies node of the Functions app and select Add Reference...
-   1. On the left side, choose Projects and check the box next to MyCommonLibrary
+   1. On the left side, choose Projects and check the box next to `MyCommonLibrary`
    1. Click the __OK__ button
    <br/><img src="resources/vs_add_reference_common.png" width="75%" />
-1. Right-click on the MyCommonLibrary project and select Rebuild
+1. Right-click on the `MyCommonLibrary` project and select Rebuild
 1. Right-click on your Functions app project and select Add > New Class... and name it __CosmosDataService.cs__
 1. Replace the empty class with the code from [this gist](https://gist.github.com/rob-derosa/d38e6a7c1bdba90b101a3e9ad7b6dfb6)
 1. Add the missing using statements